taskcluster/client-DEPRECATED/tutorial/task_factories.md

 The task factory is provided to ease constructing all the parameters required for posting a task.
+The [object-factory](https://github.com/lightsofapollo/object-factory) module is used to construct these factories...
+See the docs there for examples.

 ## Usage